MCA Risk & Controls Dashboard.

 A tool people tolerated.

-MCA — the Manager's Control Assessment — is how Citi tracks operational risk across every business line.
-The legacy tool was a sprawling form-and-table interface built over a decade, used reluctantly by analysts who kept their real notes in spreadsheets on the side.
+MCA, the Manager's Control Assessment, is how Citi tracks operational risk across every business line.
+The legacy tool asked analysts to manage ARCM (Activity, Risk, Controls and Monitors) quality assessments, flag items, and disposition them, all inside a cumbersome form-and-table interface that pushed people to keep their real notes in spreadsheets on the side.
 The dashboard wasn't broken.
 It just wasn't trusted.

 The research